dcmjs-org/dcmjs/docs/ArrayBufferExpanderListener.md

 ## Overview

-The `ArrayBufferExpanderFilter` is a filter for `DicomMetadataListener` that converts `ArrayBuffer[]` child values into expanded `listener.startArray()` and `value(fragment)` calls.
+The `ArrayBufferExpanderFilter` is a filter for `DicomMetadataListener` that converts `ArrayBuffer[]` child values into expanded `listener.startObject([])` and `value(fragment)` calls.
 This is particularly useful when working with compressed or fragmented pixel data that may be delivered as an array of ArrayBuffers.

 ## Purpose